-The guidance also describes
+The Scope of Practice also describes

 additional skills that you might develop after